dan-subic/ratbags/docs/src/core-rules/combat.md

 Large groups of similar combatants fighting together are treated as a single **detachment**.
 When a detachment takes critical damage, it is routed or significantly weakened.
 When it reaches 0 STR, it is destroyed.

 Attacks against detachments by individuals are **impaired** (excluding blast damage).
-Attacks against individuals by detachments gain +d10 and deal blast damage.
+Attacks against individuals by detachments are **enhanced** and deal blast damage.

 ## Retreat
 Running away from a dire situation always requires a successful DEX save, as well as a safe destination to run to.